 Software-based biometric attendance systems overcome this limitation with their robust and cloud-based design.

-How the biometric attendance system works?
+How does biometric attendance system work?

 A biometric attendance system utilizes sensors to record and match the unique biometric attributes of the employees with the data in the database to allow clocking in and out of the workplace.
 As we mentioned before, these attendance systems are entirely dependent on hardware for performance.

-How the biometric attendance system works depends on the type of attribute it uses to identify workers.
+How the employee biometric attendance system works depends on the type of attribute it uses to identify workers.
 For instance, a fingerprint biometric attendance system uses sensors to scan the fingerprint of the workers.
 It then maps these on various coordinates defined within the system and compares them to the fingerprint data stored in the database.

 Each biometric entry is converted into a unique code that one person can only enter.
 This eliminates any possibility of using another employee as a proxy.
 The accuracy of a biometric attendance system is very high.
 However, it requires a clean environment for sensors to work as they cannot correctly read fingerprints and other biometric data.